aragon/taiko-contracts/TEST_TREE.md

 │       ├── It canExecute should return false (when currently unlisted and unappointed) │       └── It execute should revert (when currently unlisted and unappointed) ├── Given The proposal is open
-│   ├── When calling getProposal open
+│   ├── When calling getProposal being open
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve open
-│   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)
+│   ├── When calling canApprove and approve being open │   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)